10 Ways PIM and Shopify Make a Powerful Duo

 By connecting to the PIM, everything transfers smoothly.
-Thus, it saves you time and eliminates missing or mishandled data.
+Thus, it saves you time and eliminates missing SKUs or mishandled data.

-10. Increase Shopify Revenue with Optimization
+10. Increase Shopify Revenue with an SEO Strategy

 Among the many benefits of using a PIM is its built-in tools for a high-quality optimization strategy.

 We know PIM is beneficial for organizing data, lightening up the load on back-end processes, and supporting multiple storefronts.
 Certainly, its main advantage is reducing costs and time sinks with automation.
 However, utilizing a PIM for Shopify has major implications for search engine optimization (SEO).

 Establishing exceptional SEO is pivotal in your store’s long-term direction.